 The dance of the small shield is a rhythmic dance that encourages military unity and it is normally performed at royal occasions.

 Like many cultures, the Zulu people believe that life doesn't end with death but continues in the spiritual world.
 Death is seen as a person's deeper connection with all creation.
 Every person who dies within the Zulu tribe must be buried the traditional way.
 If not done the traditional way, the deceased may become a wandering spirit.
 An animal is slaughtered as a ritual.
 The deceased's personal belongings is buried with them to aid them in their journey.
-Ancestor Worship

 Ancestors are believed to live in the spirit world unKulunkulu (the greatest of the great) and are regarded as intermediaries between the living and the spirit world and they work hand in hand with God.
 Zulu beliefs are formed around the presence of ancestral spirits, known as amadlozi and abaphansi.

-Ancestors' presence comes in the form of dreams, sickness and snakes.
-Opportune times to communicate with ancestors are during birth, puberty, marriage and death.
+Ancestors are implored through offerings and sacrifices.
+Home-brewed beer and slaughtering animals are some of the common forms of offerings.
 Bad luck is considered to be the work of an evil spirit and to rid with the issue a traditional healer, known as a sangoma, communicates to the spirit with the help of prayer and herbs.

 You will always find exciting music and interesting dance moves at any Zulu ceremony.
 Find out more about the Zulu Culture and the meaning of their ceremonies.

 The Zulu's are the largest cultural population group within South Africa.
 Learn more about the Zulu Nation in South Africa, known as the mightiest empire in Sothern Africa.